-Figure 20 shows the distribution and co-distribution of simulated reflectances.
+Figure 20 shows the distribution and co-distribution of simulated reflectances for SENTINEL2A (very similar figures were obtained for SENITNEL2B).
 Bands 3 and 5 appear very strongly correlated.
 The same is observed for bands 6 and 7 with 8a, and in a lesser way bands.
 For each band, the distributions are roughly Gaussian.

-Figure 20: Distribution and co-distribution of the training database simulated reflectances, in the 8 SENTINEL2 bands.
+Figure 20: Distribution and co-distribution of the training database simulated reflectances, in the 8 SENTINEL2B bands (20m resolution).